why do welding tables have holes

-If you are just starting out in welding or fabricating and are looking to build or buy a welding table you may wonder why do most welding tables have holes?
-Over the years of being in the fabrication business we have built and designed all sorts of equipment and will go over this and other questions you may have on welding tables.
+If you are just starting out in welding or fabricating and want to build or buy a welding table, you may wonder why most welding tables have holes.

 Welding tables have holes specifically for holding your welding projects in place with clamps, jigs, and stops.
-The holes along with the welding table accessories keep the project held tightly in place while it is being welded and assembled.
+The holes, along with the welding table accessories, keep the project held tightly in place while it is being welded and assembled.
 The holes are also used for securing rests for tools being used during the fabrication process.

 Here are a few reasons to use holes in your welding table when working on your next project.